Barrett Wilbert Weed

 Barrett Wilbert Weed (born November 6, 1988) is an American actress and singer.
 She is best known for originating the roles of Veronica Sawyer in the Off-Broadway production of Heathers: The Musical and Janis Sarkisian in the Broadway production of Mean Girls.
+She also voices Octavia "Via" Goetia in Helluva Boss.

 Early life and education

 Weed grew up in Cambridge, Massachusetts.
 At age five, she began performing with the Boston Children's Opera.
 Her father died from cancer when she was seven years old.
 Growing up, she attended Long Lake Camp for the Arts in Long Lake, New York.

 She attended the Walnut Hill School for most of high school after transferring from a private preparatory school.
 In an interview, Weed said of the school, "It's an amazing place — like Hogwarts.
 Walnut Hill saved my life."
 She credits the staff and standards of Walnut Hill for much of her later success.

 She graduated from Elon University with a BFA in musical theatre in 2011.

 On April 13, 2019, Weed was awarded a 2019 Top 10 Under 10 Alumni Award from Elon University, an award given annually which "recognizes 10 alumni who have graduated between 2018 and 2009 and who have achieved major professional success, serve as difference-makers in their communities and loyally support Elon."

 Weed is the niece of actress Kathi Moss, who originated the role of Saraghina in 1982 Broadway production of Nine and also appeared in original Broadway productions of Grease and Grand Hotel.